kxue43/mdmak-vim-plugin/README.md

 This is a Vim plugin that converts the current Markdown file being viewed into a GitHub style HTML and displays it in a browser.

+To convert and display, hit the `<leader>ll` keys in normal mode.
+This is the only key map that the plugin defines.

 Currently this plugin only works on macOS.

 ## Install Plugin Dependency